lexedata/lexedata/docs/tour.rst

 ****************************************

 We can now modify the cognate judgements.
-Lexedata currently supports two ways to do this, both work by exporting the lexical data set to an external format more handy for editing, and then importing it back in.
+Lexedata currently supports two ways to do this, both work by exporting the lexical dataset to an external format more handy for editing, and then importing it back in.

 Cognate Excel